TomSchimansky/CustomTkinter/Readme.md

 ### Default color themes

-If you don't set any colors at all you will get the standard blue color theme.But you can also change the standard color theme to green or dark-blue with the following command before you create the main window:
+If you don't set any colors at all you will get the standard blue color theme.
+But you can also change the standard color theme to green or dark-blue with the following command before you create the main window:
 ```python